For purposes of this section, the following terms have the meanings given them.

-(a) Notwithstanding subdivision 3, the commissioner may at any time accept proposals, or amendments to proposals previously approved under this section, for relocations that are cost neutral with respect to state costs as defined in section 144A.071, subdivision 5a.
+(a) Notwithstanding subdivision 3, the commissioner may at any time accept proposals, or amendments to proposals previously approved under this section, for relocations to existing licensed nursing facilities when costs are less than the maximum threshold limit determined under section 256R.267, paragraph (a).
 The commissioner, in consultation with the commissioner of human services, shall evaluate proposals according to subdivision 4a, clauses (1), (4), (5), (6), and (8), and other criteria established in rule or law.
-The commissioner of human services shall determine the allowable payment rates of the facility receiving the beds in accordance with section 256R.50.
+The commissioner of human services shall determine the allowable payment rates of the facility receiving the beds in accordance with section 256R.21.
+No part of the source facility rates are transferred to the receiving facility.
 The commissioner shall approve or disapprove a project within 90 days.

 In reviewing the application materials and submitted costs by an applicant to the moratorium process, the review panel shall consider the following criteria in recommending proposals:

 (1) the extent to which the proposed nursing home project is integrated with other health and long-term care services for older adults;